Feb 2026

 The principal registration fee in Bermuda relates to the issue of the Certificate of Airworthiness, calculated by reference to the maximum take-off mass of the aircraft.
 This fee is payable prior to the initial registration and annually thereafter.

-This is unlike other jurisdictions which have a number of fees payable according to various fee schedules.
-For example, registries in many other jurisdictions are subject to a complex charges scheme which includes numerous layers of subcharges related to licensing, airworthiness and operations.
+This contrasts with other jurisdictions which have several fees payable according to various fee schedules.
+In many cases, these include a complex charges scheme with numerous layers of sub-charges for licensing, airworthiness and operations.

 Operational Oversight

-The BCAA is subject to the Overseas Territories Aviation Requirements (“OTARs”) which are similar to those of the EASA, the FAA and Transport Canada and based on ICAO standards.
-This means that air safety regulations in Bermuda conform to and in some instances surpass those of the three main aviation authorities.
+The BCAA is subject to the Overseas Territories Aviation Requirements (OTARs) which are similar to those of the European Union Aviation Safety Agency (EASA), the US Federal Aviation Administration (FAA) and Transport Canada and based on ICAO standards.
+As a result, air safety regulations in Bermuda conform to and in some instances surpass those of the three main aviation authorities.
 In the context of a resale of an aircraft registered on the Bermuda Register, a potential buyer would generally view such registration positively.

 It should be noted that aircraft registered in the private category on the Bermuda Register may not be operated for hire and reward.